pkp/pkp-docs/learning-ojs/en/journal-setup.md

 Please note that the ISSN entered here is used for metadata but will not be displayed on your site.
 It's recommended that you also add the ISSN to the footer of your site.
 You can do this under Website Settings > Appearance > Footer.

 **Journal Summary** is a brief description of your journal.
 If you are on an OJS installation with multiple journals, this text will appear with your journal listing.
+You can also choose to add the journal summary to the journal homepage in the Website Settings.

-**Masthead** allows you to add the names of your editorial team or anyone else you wish to mention.
+**Editorial Team** allows you to add the names of your editorial team or anyone else you wish to mention.
 This will appear on the public website under About &gt; Editorial Team.

 **About the Journal** is a space to add any information about your journal which may be of interest to readers, authors, or reviewers.